FarronF/limerick-council-meetings/meetings/2024/10/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of the Municipal District of Adare-Rathkeale - 3rd September 2024.md

 under Item 3 Disposal of Land.

-It was agreed by the Cathaoirleach Item 8 on the Agenda would be taken next.--- 2
+It was agreed by the Cathaoirleach Item 8 on the Agenda would be taken next.
+---
+2

 **8.**